PipelineDeals/engineering_docs/onboarding.md

 * [ ] Machine setup
 * [ ] Ensure new hire is aware of PPLAHH and other relevant meetings
+* [ ] Ensure new hire is aware of PagerDuty and on-call rotation

 **Tasks done by other teams**